ManticoreGamesInc/platform-documentation/src/wip_docs/lightLuaTutorial.md

 1. In order to turn off the light, you first need to define the light after it is spawned.
 When the LightTemplate is spawned, it shows up at the bottom of the Hierarchy as “LightTemplate”.
 In your else statement, after the RotateTo line, type the following:

-    `local spawnedLight = game:FindObjectByName("LightTemplate")`
+    `local spawnedLight = World.FindObjectByName("LightTemplate")`

     * `spawnedLight` is the name we are giving to the light we have just spawned.

-    * `game:FindObjectByName("LightTemplate")` tells the script to search through the Hierarchy until it finds the first object named “LightTemplate”.
+    * `World.FindObjectByName("LightTemplate")` tells the script to search through the Hierarchy until it finds the first object named “LightTemplate”.

     * `“LightTemplate”` is the name of our spawned light.